autopi-io/documentation/docs/getting_started/heavy_duty_vehicles/j1939_getting_started_guide.md

 ## Register PID for Request PGN
 This section may be skipped if you only receive broadcast J1939 messages.
-But if you need to query for a specific PGN it is recommended to register the request PGN as a PID in the _Car Explorer_ library.
+But if you need to query for a specific PGN it is recommended to register the request PGN as a PID in the _OBD Library_.
 It can then later be used to easily set up loggers.

-Go to _Car Explorer_ > _Library_ > _Create_ > _PID_.
+Go to _OBD Library_ > _Create_ > _PID_.

 Enter the informations previously verified using the _PID Tester_.